OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-a-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

+# 🐞 CSS Challenge:  A Responsive Navigation Bar with a Subtle Hover Effect

 This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3).
 The navigation bar will adapt to different screen sizes and feature a subtle hover effect on the menu items.
 We'll use plain CSS for this example; Tailwind CSS would simplify the process, but this example focuses on fundamental CSS concepts.